Yui-H8/Datacamp/Python_Software Engineering Principles in Python.md

 print(arr)
 ```
 ### Leveraging documentation
-* View the documentation of the Counter.most_common method using the help() function.
+1. View the documentation of the Counter.most_common method using the help() function.
-* Note, you need to run the import statement before completing this step.
+Note, you need to run the import statement before completing this step.
+2. Correctly call Counter.most_common() by reading its documentation.
+Print the results stored in top_5_words.